Patio Covers for Rain & Snow in BC (2026 Guide): Built for Okanagan Winters

 The cause: Heat loss from below melts snow, which refreezes at the cold edge.
 More common with attached covers near heated spaces.

-The solution: Adequate slope for water to drain before freezing, insulated panels to reduce heat transfer, and sufficient overhang for ice to form away from vulnerable areas.
+The solution: Adequate slope so water drains before it freezes, solid panels, and enough overhang so any ice forms away from vulnerable areas.

 Frequently Asked Questions